-- Visit the Liverpool Waterfront with its 20th century buildings, modern architecture and old harbour charm.
+- Visit the Liverpool Waterfront with its 20th-century buildings, modern architecture, and old harbor charm

-- Explore Liverpool Museum, learn about what makes Liverpool so unqiue.
+- Explore Liverpool Museum, learn about what makes Liverpool so unique.

 - Pop into the Central Library of Liverpool.
 Great architecture, great rooms and a lot of books.